Composite weatherboard cladding is a more long-life alternative to traditional timber, and offers more colour and texture options.

 How Does Timber Perform?

 Many designers specify timber cladding because it is often cheaper than composite weatherboard from its initial installation.
-While this is true, it is important to consider composite weatherboard as more of an investment.
+While this is true, it is important to consider composite weatherboard cladding as more of an investment.
 Rotten, faded cladding that appears to be falling apart will need to be replaced, at some time and cost.
 In contrast, all of NeoTimber’s composite weatherboard options are extremely long-life, backed up with our unbeatable 25-year residential warranty, and 10-year commercial warranty.

-A More Long-lasting Improvement
+A More Long-Lasting Improvement

 Need Further Support or Advice?